Back to Library

 114

-Defines "Hurt" as bodily pain, disease, or infirmity.
+Defines 'hurt' as causing bodily pain, disease, or infirmity to any person.

 115